Male surfer inside a wave curl with buildings on shore in the background.

 Surfing and fun for the whole family

-Ocean City might be the best spot to take the family surfing.
+Ocean City might be one of the best spots to take the family surfing.
 12 miles south of Atlantic City, it has a welcoming, small-town atmosphere and a boardwalk hugging the beach.
 Stretching 2.5 miles along the water, the boardwalk has a water park, mini golf, and arcades along with classic park rides.

 Come in the summer for entertainment, fireworks, and other events at the boardwalk, or in the fall for larger swells and more consistent waves.
 Note that Ocean City is a “dry” town, meaning that no alcohol is sold or permitted within city limits.